Will Smith Shares Video Of His First Colonoscopy: ‘It Took Me 3 Hours To Put My Underwear On’

 Will Smith got his first colonoscopy, and he vlogged the procedure for his fans.
-The 51-year-old actor shared the very personal experience via a 17-minute YouTube video, and he posted other clips on Instagram.
+The 51-year-old actor shared the very personal experience via a 17-minute YouTube video and on Instagram, where he shared multiple clips.

 In one Instagram post, Smith joked that he was baring his butt to up his follower count on the social media platform.
-The Men in Black star, who has more than 39 million Instagram followers, wrote, “They said you can’t get to 50 million followers on IG without showing your butt.
-So here I am, gettin’ a colonoscopy for the clout.”
+The Men in Black star, who has more than 39 million Instagram followers, wrote, “They said you can’t get to 50 million followers on IG without showing your butt.”

 The star was also shown under the after-effects of the “strong” anesthesia as he recovered in a hospital bed.
 A groggy Smith told a nurse who offered him some ice water that he’d prefer some Belvedere or Ciroc vodka.
 After thanking his doctor for performing the procedure on him, Smith gave the medical professional some Hollywood-style props.